adipasquale/insee-brut/README.md

 TODO

-## Website
+## 3. Website

 Currently the app is a fully statically built website.
 It's done using custom python scripts.
 It uses the Mustache templating language via the `pystache` lib.

-We discussed switching to a React app that hits the API instead, to reach a more app-like site.
+We are switching to a React app that hits the API instead, to reach a more app-like site.

 ## Misc